 Maybe I was just missing something, but I need actual website inspiration if I’m going to be designing a website.
 So here are the best places that you can go to find inspiration for your projects.

-I’ve used Land-book for years.
+I’ve used Land Book for years.
 They consistently have high-quality websites and put a lot of effort into only selecting the very best to showcase.
-Traditionally Land-book was for landing page inspiration but it’s evolved into more marketing websites over the years.
+Traditionally Land Book was for landing page inspiration but it has evolved into a more diverse range of websites over the years.

 2. Lapa.Ninja – for the best filtering options